 For each Hadoop component, a service principal is created automatically.
 A corresponding machine principal is also created for each machine that's joined to the domain.
 To store these service and machine principals, you must provide an organizational unit (OU) within the domain controller (Azure AD DS), where these principals are placed.

 To summarize, you need to set up an environment with:

-- An Active Directory domain (managed by AAD-DS)
+- An Active Directory domain (managed by Azure AD DS).

-- Proper networking connectivity from HDInsight’s VNET to the AAD-DS VNET, in case you choose separate VNETs for them.
-A VM inside the HDI VNET should have a line of sight to AAD-DS using VNET peering.
-If both HDI and AAD-DS are deployed in the same VNET, the connectivity is automatically provided and no further action is needed.
+- Proper networking connectivity from the HDInsight virtual network to the Azure AD DS virtual network, if you choose separate virtual networks for them.
+A VM inside the HDInsight virtual network should have a line of sight to Azure AD DS through virtual network peering.
+If HDInsight and Azure AD DS are deployed in the same virtual network, the connectivity is automatically provided and no further action is needed.

-- An Organizational Unit (OU) created on AAD-DS
+- An OU created on Azure AD DS.

 - A service account that has permissions to:

 - Create service principals in the OU.

 - Join machines to the domain and create machine principals in the OU.

 The following screenshot shows an OU created in contoso.com.
 It also shows some of the service principals and machine principals.